Disney Parks Christmas Day Parade: Hosts and entertainers

-Hosts Julianne Hough and Nick Lachey at Walt Disney World and Jesse Palmer at Disneyland.
+Hosts Julianne Hough and Nick Lachey at Walt Disney World and Jesse Palmer with Sean Giambrone and Olivia Rodrigo at Disneyland.
 Airs on ABC and Disney Channel.
 For the first time since 2013, the broadcast retains the name and format it had the previous year.
 Entertainment: Ciara, Darius Rucker, Fifth Harmony, Fitz and the Tantrums, Jason Derulo, Lea Michele, 98 Degrees, Telly Leung and Arielle Jacobs, Sofia Carson, Idina Menzel.